To set up Donations, you'll need the Financial Admin role.

 Go to Donations > Settings > Appeal Media and click Add an Appeal Medium.
 Give the medium a name and click Save.
 If you ever need to stop using a particular medium, just come back here, click the medium, and set its Status to Inactive.

-Custom donations fields let you add your own data to individual donations.
-Once they're created, you add them on a donation's detail page.
-After added to donations, they're available for export in the various reports in Donations.
+Custom donations and donor fields let you add your own data to individual donations/donors.
+Once they're created, you add them on a donation's detail page or on Profile > Financial > Donations.
+After you add them, they're available for export in the various reports in Donations.

-Start by going to Donations > Settings > Fields.
+Start by going to Donations > Settings > Donation or Donor Custom Fields.